-- e.
+- d.
+Any significant difficulties or disputes with management encountered during the course of the audit. - e.
 Any other matters about the audit procedures or findings that Generally Accepted Auditing Standards require the auditors to discuss with the Committee. - f.
 The type of opinion the Auditors propose to render to the Board and the Committee and NHEC Members. - 5.
-After the completion of the annual Information Systems Security Controls Audit, or as needed throughout the year, discuss with management and the auditors any significant findings and recommendations made by the auditors to improve: - a. the security of NHEC's information system; and - b. the security of corporate and member data/information. - 6.
-Report to the full Board with regard to audit reports it has reviewed and accepted.
+After the completion of the annual Information Systems Security Controls Audit, or as needed throughout the year, discuss with management and the Auditors any significant findings and recommendations made by the Auditors to improve: - a. the security of NHEC's information system; and - b. the security of corporate and member data/information. - 6.
+Recommend to the full Board approval of the audits it has reviewed and accepted.